AdobeDocs/experience-manager-64.en/help/forms/using/layout-capabilities-adaptive-forms.md

 discoiquuid: 10bf1d44-9660-44d9-b2c3-dd9a252efc3a
 ---

-# Layout capabilities of adaptive forms{#layout-capabilities-of-adaptive-forms}
+# Layout capabilities of adaptive forms {#layout-capabilities-of-adaptive-forms}

 Adobe Experience Manager (AEM) lets you create easy-to-use adaptive forms that offer dynamic experiences to end users.
 The form layout controls how items or components are displayed in an adaptive form.